cpapadimitriou/Lending-Club-Loan-Data/README.md

 ### Desktop Data Engineering Solution

-In this section I will propose an alternative data engineering solution using a Desktop solution instead of a cloud solution.
+In this section, I will propose an alternative data engineering solution using a Desktop approach instead of a Cloud approach.

-Here, I will propose using the Anaconda distribution of Python locally with an SQL connector.
+The below steps can be completed using the Anaconda distribution of Python locally with an SQL connector.

 * **Step 1**.
-Use SQL*Lite which is built into Python to work out the data schemas.
+Use SQL*Lite which is built into Python to work out the data model/schema
 * **Step 2**.
-If a larger database is needed, we can re-target into another SQL such as Postgres without having to change a lot of the code
+If a larger database is needed, re-target into another SQL such as Postgres without having to change a lot of the code
 * **Step 3**.
-For the data validation we consider the following technique:
+For the data validation, consider the following technique:
     * load the data "as is" into "staging tables"
-    * use SQL to explore and understand the data, identify problems with the data, etc
+    * use SQL to explore and understand the data, identify problems with the data, etc.
     * use a combination of python with SQL to cleanse the data in the staging tables
     * move the data to real tables